nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how to mark an existing task.

-Suppose you want to mark the task of `Create PR` as done.
-Identify the index of `Create PR` in the application (1 in the image below).
+Suppose you want to mark the task of "Create PR" as done.
+Identify the index of "Create PR" in the application (1 in the image below).
 If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task).

 Then, enter the command `mark task 1`.

-If done successfully, you should see a cross appear beside the task named `Merge PR` in the task list of the [current team section](#current-team-section) as shown below.
+If done successfully, you should see a cross appear beside the task named "Merge PR" in the task list of the [current team section](#current-team-section) as shown below.

 ![Mark Example](images/MarkExample.png)